Dornoch pulls off an upset to win the first Belmont Stakes run at Saratoga Race Course at 17-1

 SARATOGA SPRINGS, N.Y.
 (AP) — When Luis Saez first rode Dornoch at Saratoga Race Course last summer, he told trainer Danny Gargan, “You have the Derby winner.”

-That did not come true, but Dornoch made good on that optimism Saturday by winning the first Belmont Stakes at Saratoga, hugging the rail and holding off Mindframe to spring a major upset in the Triple Crown finale at odds of 17-1.
+While that did not come true, Dornoch made good on that optimism Saturday by winning the first Belmont Stakes at Saratoga, hugging the rail and holding off Mindframe to spring a major upset in the Triple Crown finale at odds of 17-1.

 The horse co-owned by World Series champion Jayson Werth won the Belmont five weeks after a troubled trip led to a 10th-place finish in the Kentucky Derby.
-This time, Dornoch sat off leader Seize the Grey, passed the Preakness winner down the stretch and held on.
+This time, Dornoch sat off leader Seize the Grey, passed the Preakness winner down the stretch and held on for a 1 1/2-length victory.

 “I would put it right up there with winning on the biggest stage.
 Horse racing is the most underrated sport in the world, bar none,” said Werth, who won Major League Baseball's championship with the Philadelphia Phillies in 2008.
 "It’s the biggest game: You get the Derby, the Preakness, the Belmont.
 We just won the Belmont.
 This is as good as it gets in horse racing.
 It’s as good as it gets in sports.